2014 United States Senate election in Michigan: By congressional district

-Stabenow won 9 of 14 congressional districts.
+Peters won nine of 14 congressional districts, including four that elected Republicans.

 Post-election

-Land would end up paying a fee of $66,000 to the Federal Election Commission for a violation of the Federal Election Campaign Act related to the 2014 campaign.
+Land ended up paying a fee of $66,000 to the Federal Election Commission for a violation of the Federal Election Campaign Act related to the 2014 campaign.

 Peters would run again in 2020 to retain the Senate seat he won, while Land would go on to win a seat on the Board of Governors for Wayne State University in the same year.